WayneMRoseberry/WayneMRoseberry.github.io/_posts/2025-05-03-what-is-the-vibe.markdown

-# Vibe Coding as Still Finding Itself
+# Vibe Coding Is Still Finding Itself
 Vibe coding seems to float around a cluster of meanings all having to do with using generative AI tools to write code based on prompting.
 The wikipedia article about [vibe coding](https://en.wikipedia.org/wiki/Vibe_coding) has this to say about it: